-The LGBT+ Network is fully inclusive and accessible to all LGBT+ groups, including marginalised or underrepresented groups.
+The LGBTQ+ Network is fully inclusive and accessible to all LGBTQ+ groups, including marginalised or underrepresented groups.
 This includes (not exhaustively) people from different ethnic groups, carers, parents, people of faith and people with disabilities.
 We have a small but dedicated team on the executive committee who have stepped up in addition to their day job to promote the network and are committed to enhancing the work we do.

-We recognise that, while a number of our staff who identify as LGBT+ can be themselves within the workplace, able to express themselves and feel comfortable to be open about their sexuality and/or gender, there are still colleagues in the workplace who don’t feel able to do this.
+We recognise that, while a number of our staff who identify as LGBTQ+ can be themselves within the workplace, able to express themselves and feel comfortable to be open about their sexuality and/or gender, there are still colleagues in the workplace who don’t feel able to do this.

 For us the network has an important role in promoting diversity in all its forms, and to support our wider workforce to professionalising language and culture.
 We are committed to enhancing the work of the network, not only working with the organisation as a critical friend, but where appropriate to challenge and ensure the viewpoint of the membership is heard.

-We also have our LGBT+ Allies, a group of staff (both from the LGBT community and those who are not) who wish to visibly show their support for their lesbian, gay, bisexual, trans and non-binary colleagues.
-They are not experts but are individuals who believe that LGBT+ people should experience full equality at work, and want to play an active role in promoting an LGBT+ inclusive and friendly workplace, where everyone can feel comfortable to be themselves.
+We also have our LGBT+ Allies, a group of staff (both from the LGBTQ community and those who are not) who wish to visibly show their support for their lesbian, gay, bisexual, trans and non-binary colleagues.
+They are not experts but are individuals who believe that LGBTQ+ people should experience full equality at work, and want to play an active role in promoting an LGBT+ inclusive and friendly workplace, where everyone can feel comfortable to be themselves.

-The LGBT+ Network's aims for 2021 are:
+The LGBTQ+ Network's aims for 2021 are: